In Short

 - your business structure is changing.

-You will need to cancel your ABN within 28 days if you have stopped operating your business, through the ABR website.
+If you stop trading, you will need to cancel your ABN within 28 days from the date you stop operations.
+You can cancel your ABN online through the ABR website.
 Before cancelling your ABN, you must ensure that you meet any lodgement, reporting and payment requirements with the ABR or other government agencies.

 - you operate your business through a company and ASIC advises the ABR that the company has been deregistered;